techidaily/site-iphone-location/source/_posts/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-12-drfone-by-drfone-virtual-ios.md

 ![change home address Apple iPhone 12 10](https://images.wondershare.com/drfone/2023/virtuallocation/change-home-address-iphone-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That’s a wrap, everyone!
 I’m sure that after reading this guide you would be able to change home address on Apple iPhone 12 like a pro.
 To make things easier for you, I have come up with a step-by-step tutorial on how to change home address on Apple iPhone 12 via Apple Maps as well as Google Maps.
 Furthermore, I have also listed a smart solution to change your address in Safari’s autofill to save your time.
 Well, this is what I did when I wanted to know how do I change my home address on Apple iPhone 12 a while back.
 You can follow this drill and share this guide with others to teach them the same.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/htnQWyEOCgc?si=fy86hi8_hTtbWAnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Dr.Fone - Virtual Location